-• hardwareSettings (mandatory): an object providing hardware settings to be used for the machine image.
-If an OVF i

-- memory (mandatory): an integer providing the amount of RAM to provide to an instance provisioned from the machine image (in MB). - installation (optional): an object providing low-level installation or first boot options.
+- type (mandatory): a string providing the machine image type to build.
+Default builder type for Flexiant: Flexiant QCOW2 - KVM/Xen/VMware, Flexiant OVA - VMware or Flexiant RAW - KVM/Xen.
+To get the available builder type, please refer to format - hardwareSettings (mandatory): an object providing hardware settings to be used for the machine image.
+If an OVF is - memory (mandatory): an integer providing the amount of RAM to provide to an instance provisioned from the machine image (in MB). - installation (optional): an object providing low-level installation or first boot options.
 These override any installation option - diskSize (mandatory): an integer providing the disk size of the machine image to create.
 Note, this overrides any disk size information in the stack.
-This cannot be used if an advanced partitioning table is defined in the stack. - type (optional): a string providing the machine image type to build.
-For Flexiant: flexiant-kvm, flexiant-ovf or flexiant-raw.
+This cannot be used if an advanced partitioning table is defined in the stack.

-- account (mandatory): an object providing the Flexiant cloud account information required to publish the built machine image. - virtualDatacenter (mandatory): a string providing the datacenter name where to register the machine image.
-Note, the user must have access to this datacenter. - imageName (mandatory): a string providing the name of the machine image to displayed. - diskOffering (mandatory): a string providing the disk offering to register the machine image under. - type (mandatory): a string providing the machine image type to build.
-For Flexiant: flexiant-kvm, flexiant-ovf or flexiant-raw.
+- type (mandatory): a string providing the machine image type to build.
+Default builder type for Flexiant: Flexiant QCOW2 - KVM/Xen/VMware, Flexiant OVA - VMware or Flexiant RAW - KVM/Xen.
+To get the available builder type, please refer to format - account (mandatory): an object providing the Flexiant cloud account information required to publish the built machine image. - virtualDatacenterName (mandatory): a string providing the datacenter name where to register the machine image.
+Note, the user must have access to this datacenter. - machineImageName (mandatory): a string providing the name of the machine image to displayed. - diskOffering (mandatory): a string providing the disk offering to register the machine image under.